mp-se/brewlogger/README.md

   - Bug: Fixed problem with not beeing able to create a batch without connected gravity device.
   - Feature: Refactor mDNS repeater to use AVAHI driver instead. mDNS container will now scan and store results in the Redis Cache.
   - Bug: Not able to store changes when a record has just been created.
+  - Feature: Adding log collection and presentation using websocket interface
+  - Feature: Supporting Chamber Controller project and fermentation profiles from brewfather

 ## Installation